Biden, Obama Make a Final Appeal to Michigan's Black Voters

 “It’s a message to the people here that they matter, their vote matters,” Kildee said.
 “I think that helps.”

-R&B legend Stevie Wonder was to perform in Detroit after Biden and Obama speak.
+R&B legend Stevie Wonder will perform in Detroit on Saturday after Biden and Obama speak.

 The press for Michigan’s Black voters comes after voting was down roughly 15% in Flint and Detroit four years ago — a combined 48,000-plus votes in a state Trump carried by about 10,700 votes.
 Overall, the Black voter turnout rate declined for the first time in 20 years in a presidential election, falling to 59.6% in 2016 after reaching a record-high 66.6% four years earlier, according to the Pew Research Center.